 With Great Power Comes Great Responsibility

-With a quality VPN (see our list of the best VPNs on the market today), you are able to mask your IP address, shield yourself from the prying eyes of 3rd Parties, and access geo-restricted content.
+With a quality VPN (see our list of the best VPNs on the market today), you are able to mask your IP address, shield yourself from the prying eyes of 3rd Parties, and access geo-restricted content such as Netflix in China.

 Of course, having all these abilities at your fingertips comes with the risk of abusing powers granted to you with a VPN.
 Under the terms and conditions of all VPN services you can usually find a list of activities that are prohibited while using a VPN.
 Among the numerous prohibited items, what sticks out most is:

-- IP spoofing: The act of pretending to be another machine in order to gain illegal access to a computer or network.
+- IP spoofing: The act of pretending to be another machine for the express purpose of gaining illegal access to a computer or network.

 - Copyright, Trademark, and Patent Infringement: In other words, torrenting content you would have to pay for under normal circumstances.
-Even if your VPN provider allows peer-to-peer and torrent traffic, it does not suffice to say they allow illegally downloading copyrighted content.
+Even if your VPN provider allows peer-to-peer and torrent traffic, it does not mean they allow illegally downloading copyrighted content.

 But my VPN says they don’t log data…right?!